jeyboy/email_template/README.md

     $ rails g email_template:install

-For using Devise templates you need to run the following commands:
+In order to use Devise templates you need to install devise wrapper:

     Install:

     $ rails g email_template:devise_install